 A farmer, and the husband of Elizabeth.
 Proctor had an affair with Abigail Williams while she worked as a servant in his house.
 A powerful man in both build and character, Proctor refuses to follow people he considers hypocrites, including Reverend Parris.
 Feared and resented by the many people in Salem he has made feel foolish, Proctor has a powerful sense of personal integrity.
 For this reason, his affair with Abigail makes him see himself as a hypocrite.

 The The Crucible quotes below are all either spoken by John Proctor or refer to John Proctor.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of The Crucible published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of The Crucible published in 2003.).

 Act 1 Quotes

 I have trouble enough without I come five mile to hear him preach only hellfire and bloody damnation.
 Take it to heart, Mr. Parris.
 There are many others who stay away from church these days because you hardly ever mention God any more.